modir/using-laminas-framework-book/version2/docs/index.md

 ## Your Feedback

 Thank you for reading this book and helping to make it better.
 You are encouraged to point out errors and make suggestions and critical remarks.
-You can write the author through the comments section located under every page.
-Alternatively, you can contact the author through his e-mail address (`olegkrivtsov@gmail.com`).
+You can edit the code of this book directly on github with the buttons on the top of each page.
+Furthermore you can write to the current maintainer through his e-mail address (`r.luthiger@huanga.com`).
 Your feedback is highly appreciated.

-## About the Author
+## About the Original Author

 Oleg Krivtsov is a C++ and PHP developer.
 He has been developing software professionally since 2005.
 Oleg is a Certified Laminas Framework 2 Architect